epikur-io/go-pool/README.md

 # A generic pool implementation in Go

-This pool is designed to hold large objects like for example Lua oder Javascript VMs.
+This pool is designed to hold large reusable objects like for example Lua oder Javascript VMs.

 ## Example: